davemackintosh/dav3.co/posts/fast-text-searching-in-javascript.md

 # Boyer-Moore JavaScript

-There are lots of papers on the Boyer-Moore family of algorithms but im going to write about the Boyer-Moore Horspool algorithm.
+There are lots of papers on the Boyer-Moore family of algorithms but I'm going to write about the Boyer-Moore Horspool algorithm.
 It is a text searching algorithm with a low complexity and medium memory footprint.

 I built my own to